+357 25 800 000

 The true potential lies in combining available instruments: Blue Card access, non-dom optimisation, and carefully structured long-term planning.
 With the legal and fiscal tools firmly in place, the jurisdiction enables strategic decision-making that balances compliance, opportunity, and resilience across shifting international environments.

-For tailored legal guidance on non-dom planning, EU Blue Card applications, or cross-border structuring, contact our team at Chrysses Demetriades & Co LLC at info@demetriades.com.
+For tailored legal guidance on non-dom planning, EU Blue Card applications, or cross-border structuring, contact our team at Chrysses Demetriades & Co LLC.

 The European Accessibility Act (EAA): Key points for Financial Service Providers